 Is an index fund a mutual fund?

 An index fund can be a mutual fund or an exchange-traded fund (ETF).
-Think of an index fund as a portfolio that tracks an index and the ETF or mutual fund as different ways of buying shares of that index.
+Think of an index fund as a portfolio that tracks an index, and the ETF or mutual fund as different ways of buying shares of that index.

 Are index funds safe?

-What is the difference between ETF and index fund?
+What is the difference between an ETF and an index fund?

 You can think of an ETF as the way a fund is operationally run, and an index fund is what that ETF invests in.
 If an ETF tracks an index, it is an index ETF fund; if a mutual fund tracks an index, it is an index-tracking mutual fund.